ClappFormOrg/ClappFormOrg.github.io/README.md

 ## [**To Date**](#pipeline)

 Inverse of toEpoch.
 Converts an integer timestamp to a data string.
-Additionally accepts format specifiers to modify the output date string, if 'format' is not specified the stage default is "%Y-%m-%d" which outputs as "2022-06-15".
-You can also specify the timezone, if 'timezone' is not specified the stage default is "Europe/Amsterdam".
+Additionally accepts format specifiers to modify the output date string, if 'format' is not specified the stage default is `"%Y-%m-%d"` which outputs as `"2022-06-15"`.
+You can also specify the timezone, if 'timezone' is not specified the stage default is `"Europe/Amsterdam"`.

 Name | Value
 ---|---